zammad/zammad-user-documentation/extras/profile-and-settings.rst

 ﻿Profile & Settings
 ==================

-Click on your avatar at the bottom of the main menu to access your **profile and settings**.
+Click on your avatar or initials at the bottom of the main menu to access your **profile and settings**.

 .. figure:: /images/extras/profile-and-settings/profile-and-settings.png